-Volunteers will stay at the Colobus Cottage, home to the offices of Colobus Conservation.
+Volunteers will stay at the Colobus House, home to the offices of Colobus Conservation.
 It's located in Diani Beach, Kenya, 33 km south of Mombasa and right on one of the most beautiful beaches in Kenya.
 You will be sharing a room and bathroom with up to four other volunteers.
 The house is in a secure area and has a security service as well as a night-time guard who patrols the house grounds.

 There is a cook who prepares lunch and dinner of good, simple African food for volunteers.
 The meals are generally vegetarian with an occasional fish and meat dish.